2020 Chevrolet Silverado diesel tops pickup truck mpg race

 As on most trucks, the diesel doesn't come cheap.
 The turbodiesel option adds $3,890 to the cost of mid-trim LT and RST models that come standard with the turbo-4 and $2,495 to the base price of high-end LTZ and High Country models, which come standard with a 5.3-liter V-8.
 The turbodiesel is not available on lower trims.

 General Motors is the last of the major Detroit automakers to offer a diesel in its half-ton pickups.
-Fiat Chrysler's Ram truck brand began offering a V-6 turbodiesel in 2014, and is expected to offer a revamped version of the engine for 2020, though its ratings haven't been released.
-Last year Ford introduced a 3.0-liter turbodiesel V-6 in the F-150 rated at 22/30/25.
-The Chevy beats that highway figure by 10 percent.
+Ram began offering a V-6 turbodiesel in 2014, and is expected to offer a revamped version of the engine for 2020, though its ratings haven't been released.
+Last year, Ford introduced a 3.0-liter turbodiesel V-6 in the F-150 rated at up to 30 mpg highway.

-Neither Chevrolet nor the EPA has yet released official ratings for other versions of the Silverado 1500 turbodiesel, such as 4-wheel-drive models.
-Trucks with the new engine are expected to go on sale later this summer.